-The ClimaVUETM50 is an affordable all-in-one meteorological sensor that has no moving parts, consumes little power, and is quickly deployed.
-It uses the SDI-12 serial protocol to report air temperature, relative humidity, vapour pressure, barometric pressure, wind (speed, gust, and direction), solar radiation, precipitation, and lightning strike (count and distance).
+The ClimaVUE[TM]50 is an affordable all-in-one meteorological sensor that fulfills your common weather monitoring needs with simplicity when paired with the flexible and scalable Campbell Scientific data-acquisition platforms.
+This sensor uses the SDI-12 serial protocol to report air temperature, relative humidity, vapour pressure, barometric pressure, wind (speed, gust, and direction), solar radiation, precipitation, and lightning strike (count and distance).
+It does this with no moving parts, while consuming little power.
 A built-in tilt sensor indicates when the mounting mast has tilted.
-The ClimaVUE 50 must be level for the precipitation sensor to operate properly.
-This diverse product is ideal for remote locations to fill gaps in large networks or when a simple solution is needed.
+This diverse product is great for quick deployment, for remote locations, to fill gaps in large networks, as part of a more complex system, or if you just need something simple.